Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 Read all instructions in this web page carefully before submitting an application.
 Incomplete applications delay processing and may affect eligibility.

 NMT Program graduates must complete the "Program Graduate Section" of the online application or complete and mail to us the printable application.
 Graduates of approved nuclear medicine technology programs are eligible to take the NMTCB Certification Examination.
-Approved programs include JRCNMT (Joint Review Committee on Educational Programs in Nuclear Medicine Technology) approved programs and programs from a regionally accredited academic institution which grants a certificate, associate degree, or baccalaureate degree in nuclear medicine technology.
-This includes schools, colleges, or universities accredited by one of the six regional accrediting bodies: Middle States Association of Colleges and Schools, North Central Association of Colleges and Schools, New England Association of Schools and Colleges, Northwest Association of Schools and Colleges, Southern Association of Colleges and Schools, Western Association of Schools and Colleges.
 Refer to the NMTCB recognized nuclear medicine technology program table to find your school.
 Enter the name of the school and the school code in the appropriate section on the application form.
 If your school is not listed in this table, contact the NMTCB office.

 If you have not graduated at the time of completing the application, please be reminded that you will not receive your authorization letter until we verify that you have completed all clinical and didactic requirements for graduation.
 Your program director has the option to allow students to apply under the “Early Scheduling” rules, which allows the student to set up the exam appointment prior to graduation (although the actual exam date must be after graduation).
 Early Scheduling requires the following: